Skip to main content

 2. Creating a Collective Will

 The act of gathering people together can create chaos.
 However, if someone can organize that chaos, it becomes evident that there is power in the collective will of the crowd.
-The emotional and passionate nature of the fandom has remained a constant throughout its history.
+The emotional and passionate nature of the fandom has remained constant throughout its history.
 Conversely, the concept of governance has never been a prominent feature.
 However, the advent of cell phones and social media has equipped fans with the tools to establish decision-making structures, set goals, and strategize actions.
-In the event of an unfair or unjust action directed towards an artist they admire, fans are inclined to take action in their defense.
+In the event of an unfair or unjust action directed toward an artist they admire, fans are inclined to take action in their defense.
 This behavioral shift has become a moral imperative for fans, and with the establishment of administrative roles within the collective, their opinions and stances are now subject to social enforcement.

 3. The Ultimate Purpose of DeokJil

-* References and quotations:
+* References and Quotations:

 https://www.hanryutimes.com/news/articleView.html?idxno=935